JasperDG828/PDFTools/readme.md

 #### How to use

-To use the program, just open the python or .exe file in the command prompt, you'll get this message:
+To use the program, just open the python or .exe file(which you can find on github) in the command prompt, you'll get this message:

 ```
 ===PDFTools By JasperDG===